walles/batterylogger/README.md

 TODO Misc
 ---------
-* Make History.createHistory() create its history by synthetic SystemStates rather than just adding history events.

 * Make sure we support one-finger scaling.
 Maybe there's an appcompat ScaleGestureDetector that supports this?

 * Replace the medians by something else?
 Averages?
 Least square approximated